There are just a few things you need to do before you actually start:

 Having someone else do your pages for you can be efficient and effective, but if they go away without passing on the relevant access details and software to you or a successor, you may be left high and dry, unable even to change your own pages.

-You and the designer must contact the Webmaster before work starts, so that the relevant software facilities and features can be made available.
+You and the designer MUST contact the Digital Estate Working Group before work starts, so that the relevant software facilities and features can be made available.

-We cannot give separate accounts to external designers.
+We cannot give separate accounts to external designers who are not on the approved list.
 As site owner you are responsible for what goes in your web pages.
-If you need to give the account name and password to an external designer to upload material, you must exercise due caution with regard to security, and you must have a written undertaking from the designer that they will exercise the same caution, and not divulge the password any further.
+If you need to give a non-CMS account name and password to an external designer to upload material, you MUST exercise due caution with regard to security, and you MUST have a written undertaking from the designer that they will exercise the same caution, and not divulge the password any further.

-The web is first and foremost an information system, and the information in your web site (your text) is more important than the appearance (style) that you may give it from time to time.
-The design is very important as a means of making the information comprehensible and easy to find, but it is not more important than the information itself.
-Be careful to pick a designer who understands how to balance these requirements: some designers still think the web is made of paper, or believe that flashy layouts with blinking lights and animations are a substitute for hard facts (see some examples of poor design!).
+⇛ The web is first and foremost an information system, and the information in your web site (your text) is what Google and other web indexes will use to find and rank your pages so that people can see them.
+The graphic design is very important as a means of making the information attractive and easy to read, but it is not more important than the information itself.

 Intranets are just parts of a web service which are restricted to departmental or on-campus use: they cannot be accessed from outside the organisation except by special arrangement.
 They can also be protected by username/password entry or by IP address if further security is needed, for example to restrict access to named individuals or groups such as committee members.